movementkitchen/website/src/pages/about/index.md

 ### About Movement Kitchen

 I love kitchens.
-Kitchen is always a place where magic happens.
+Kitchen is always the place where magic happens.
 A source of physical, mental and spiritual sustenance.
 Kitchen makes a home homely.
 It's a place where no make up and bedhead are perfectly fine.
 A place of getting the hands dirty, playing and experimentation.
 A place of connecting to your